 Other effective emotional healing techniques, with comparisons to Whole-Hearted Healing

 This is a paper on effective healing techniques that I knew of in 1997, and how they compare to basic Whole Hearted Healing.
-Although it’s already out of date due to the very rapid change in the field, most of the material is still applicable.
-I will update it in the future when I get a chance.
+Although it’s somewhat out of date after 20 years due to the changes in the field, surprisingly much of the material is still applicable.
+I hope you find it useful in getting a feel for tradeoffs between trauma therapy more conventional approaches.

 Alternatives to Conventional Psychological Therapy (58min, 1996)